MathBatistela/8-puzzle-solver/README.md

 heuristic: manhattam or outplace (tiles out-of-place)

-args:	--terminal (print the result on terminal)
+output:	--terminal (print the result on terminal)
 	--file (export the result in a file named "output.txt" --all (executes the above two commands together)
 ```